The latest government guidance is that you, and everyone living in your household, should stay at home - if you have either:

 - new continuous cough - this means you've started coughing repeatedly

-If you have the symptoms of coronavirus, you must stay at home for 14 days starting from the day you have become ill.
+If you have symptoms of coronavirus, however mild, stay at home for seven days from when your symptoms started.

 If you live with someone who has symptoms, you'll usually need to self-isolate for 14 days.

 Read more about how long to self-isolate.

 The NHS Test and Trace service